dudeperf3ct/dudeperf3ct.github.io/sensei/warren_buffett.md

 If you don't find a way to make money while you sleep, you will work until you die.

+A business should be viewed as an unfolding movie, not as a still photograph text.

 Stories
 ===========================